-3.7 Throughout the probationary period, the supervisor and the staff member meet formally, at least annually, unless there is reason to meet more frequently, to review performance and monitor the achievement of performance and development goals in the Probation Plan.
+3.7 Where an Academic probation period of three year applies, the supervisor and the staff member meet formally, at least annually throughout the probation period, unless there is reason to meet more frequently, to review performance and monitor the achievement of performance and development goals in the Probation Plan.

 3.8 Throughout the probationary period, the staff member does not participate in the annual PPR process.

 3.9 Regardless of the requirement for regular formal meetings, feedback should be given regularly and formal and less formal meetings can be had at any time.

 3.10 Performance evaluation during the probationary period is based on the quality, quantity and consistency of academic outputs and outcomes.

 3.11 If, at any stage, the supervisor has concerns about the staff member’s performance or conduct, Human Resources is to be contacted immediately.

 (a) successfully complete the University’s Foundations of University Teaching (“Foundations”) professional development course during their probationary period, or

 (b) provide evidence that they have successfully completed a comparable course at another university.

 Academic staff appointed to a Research only position may request approval for an exemption on the understanding that, should their position change and teaching become a part of their academic profile, the requirement to successfully complete the Foundations course will apply.

 4.2 An academic appointment will not be confirmed without fulfilment of the above requirements.